edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 ```cpp
 GameSystem::init()
 ```
-So, they behave like global function but with a context.
+So, they behave like global function but with a scope.

 And the implementation of those functions will in *game_system.cpp*.